BBC plunged into 'Rule Britannia' censorship row

 Rule Britannia! includes the line: “Rule, Britannia!
 Britannia rules the waves; Britons never, never, never, shall be slaves.”

-Prime Minister Boris Johnson said on Tuesday he almost could not believe the news and had to address the subject.
+Prime Minister Boris Johnson said on Tuesday he had to address the subject.

 “I think it’s time we stopped our cringing embarrassment about our history, about our traditions and about our culture, and we stopped this general bout of self-recrimination and wetness,” he told broadcasters.
 “I wanted to get that off my chest.”